What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 • CDN latency

-Proper MPD configuration is essential for smooth playback.
+Proper MPD configuration is essential for smooth streaming.

 • Reduces buffering